akashsengupta1997/STRAPS-3DHumanShapePose/README.md

         └── ...

 ### Training data
-If you wish to train using the STRAPS framework, we provide pre-processed npz files with training and validation pose parameters here: Place these files in the data directory.
+If you wish to train using the STRAPS framework, we provide pre-processed npz files with training and validation pose parameters [here](https://drive.google.com/drive/folders/1CLOqQBrTos7vhohjFcU2OFkNYmyvQf6t?usp=sharing).
+Place these files in the `data` directory.
 Note that the model described in the STRAPS paper was trained on SMPL poses from Human3.6M (obtained using MoSh).
 We cannot distribute these due to license limitations.
 However, we have prepared npz files with SMPL poses from the AMASS dataset to replace H3.6M, which should provide similar performance.

 # Inference
 `run_predict.py` is used to run inference on a given folder of input images.
 For example, running inference on the demo folder: